 - In the same blender, add soaked urad dal (white lentils).
 Grind by adding a very small amount of water, just to get a smooth batter.

-- Collect the batter in a mixing bowl.
+- Place the batter in a mixing bowl.
 Beat the batter for a few minutes to aerate.
 This process makes the batter light and fluffy.

 - Add spice mixture, chopped dill leaves, and salt.
 Blend well and set aside.

 - Heat oil for deep-frying.
 Wet your fingers and take out small portions of the batter.
-Gently slide them into the medium-high hot oil.
-They take round shape when they are immersed in the hot oil.
+Gently slide them into the medium-hot oil.
+They'll take on a round shape when they are immersed in the hot oil.

 - Don't overcrowd them.
 Turn occasionally to ensure uniform frying on all sides.